General Interest (with Acaymo S. Cuesta), 2022

 Canarian artist Acaymo S. Cuesta and Serbian artist Branislav Nikolić connected two regions where the project has been developed through a collaborative work making use of reused, recovered and discarded materials, mainly wood and other sorts of waste.

-The artists thus appeal to the importance of global energy sovereignty away from the monopolies of power over resourcs, where the race for renewables runs the risk of falling into the hands of green capitalism, which perpetuates the concept of progress as infinite growth – a model that collides head-on with the limits of the biosphere.
+The artists thus appeal to the importance of global energy sovereignty away from the monopolies of power over resources, where the race for renewables runs the risk of falling into the hands of green capitalism, which perpetuates the concept of progress as infinite growth – a model that collides head-on with the limits of the biosphere.